Betty Thomas

-Betty Thomas (born Betty Lucille Nienhauser; July 27, 1947) is an American actress, director, and producer.
-She is known for her Emmy Award-winning role as Sergeant Lucy Bates on the television series Hill Street Blues.
-As of March 2018, Thomas is one of just two directors (and the only solo director) to have multiple films on the list of seventeen highest-US-grossing female-directed films.
-Additionally, two of her films are in the top twenty-five highest-US-grossing female-directed films.
+Betty Thomas (born Betty Lucille Nienhauser; July 27, 1947) is an American director and actress.
+She is known for her role as Sergeant Lucy Bates on the television series Hill Street Blues, a role for which she was nominated for an Emmy award seven times, winning once.
+Her latest film (released in 2009), Alvin and the Chipmunks: The Squeakquel, was at the time the highest-grossing film ever directed by a solo woman director (although it has since been surpassed.)

 Early life

-Thomas was born Betty Lucille Nienhauser in St. Louis, Missouri, in 1947 to Nancy (née Brown) and William H. Nienhauser, Sr. She graduated from Willoughby South High School, Willoughby, Ohio, in 1965.
+Thomas was born Betty Lucille Nienhauser in St. Louis, Missouri, in 1947 to Nancy (née Brown) and William H. Nienhauser Sr. She graduated from Willoughby South High School, Willoughby, Ohio, in 1965.
 After high school Thomas attended Ohio University in Athens, Ohio, and graduated with a Bachelor of Fine Arts degree.
 Upon graduating Thomas worked as an artist and taught high school before becoming a part of The Second City, the premiere venue for improvisational theater in Chicago.